Elliotepsteino/AR_synthetics/README.md

 ## Installation
 All the required packages can be installed with
-`pip install pytorch matplotlib numpy`
+`pip install pytorch matplotlib numpy statsmodels sklearn scipy`